ExpressionEngine/ExpressionEngine-User-Guide/source/cp/admin/general_configuration.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The full URL to the folder containing your site's index page.
 For
-example, if you index file is located at:
+example, if your index file is located at:

 http://example.com/index.php